— M.A, The University of Texas at Austin

 - Office: CLA 3.214E

-Katherine Jensen is a doctoral student in the Department of Sociology at the University of Texas at Austin and a Fulbright Awardee.
+Katherine Jensen is a doctoral candidate in the Department of Sociology at the University of Texas at Austin and a Fulbright Awardee.
 She is also a Graduate Fellow and Coordinator of the Urban Ethnography Lab, directed by Professor Javier Auyero, a collaborative academic space which bolsters training in the ethnographic method.

 Katie's research interests lie at the intersections of race/racism, the state and immigration.
 Her dissertation is an ethnographic study of the asylum-screening process in Rio de Janeiro, Brazil.
 Katie is interested in how, at the ground level, the state decides who qualifies for asylum and with what consequences.
 She discusses this research in an invited interview in Life & Letters.